 For example, if a white male is slandered and beaten by people who hate him, this may not be an example of oppression, technically speaking.
 It is, however, most certainly an example of injustice, vicious behavior, and violence.

 It is immoral, and we should all be horrified and work to bring him justice if we can.

 White privilege is a type of political and social power that white people have just because they are white.
 They can use this power for good or for ill.

-To help illustrate white privilege, let me tell a brief story about an African-American friend of mine.
+To help illustrate white privilege, let me tell a brief story about an African-American friend of mine, used with her permission.
 Some white friends of hers went on vacation and asked my friend if she would house sit for them.
 My friend wanted to help out her friends, but she was apprehensive to do so.